Quantum4HEP/QUnfold/README.md

   </div>
 </div>

-It will unfold the distributions using `QUnfold` with the following methods:
+Distributions will be unfolded using `QUnfold` with the following methods:

 - Simulated annealing (lambda=0.2, num_reads=100)

-Finally, comparisons among each unfolding method of the previous studies are performed
+Finally, comparisons among each unfolding method of the previous studies will be performed.

 The output plots and chi2 for each distribution will be saved into the `img` directory.